seriybeliy11/Grants-Bounty-Tracker/README.md

 GitHub Analytics Dashboard is a web application and analytical tool designed for tracking various metrics of a TON "Grants & Bounties", particularly those related to crowdsourced development.
 The metrics include rewards, the number of resolved and closed issues, participant counts, and the quantity of comments on issues.

 ## Functional
-- the best countertributer
-- number of tasks recorded
-- number of contributors
-- status ratio for tasks
+Our tool shows many key metrics for an organization, including:
+- 👨‍👨‍👦‍👦Contributor's Value
+- 🔥Best Contributor
+- 📌Issue's Value
-- task label ratio
+- ⌚Average task completion time
-- financial line chart
+- 📍Biggest award received
-- number of comments
+- 👀Highest number of comments

+Graphs visualize the following data:
+- Contributors Data (The graph presents information about the number of actions of the named contributors)
+- Issue's Data (The task duration graph is a visualization of the time taken to complete each task in the project)
+- Issue's States Data
+- Label's Data
+- Closed Approved Issues Timeline
+- Just Closed Issues Timeline
+- All Issues Timeline
+- Reward's Data
-- task duration
+- Commenters Data

 ## Table of Contents